Vacation Cape Coral - Local Area Guide

-Discover beautiful beautiful Southwest Florida - the Paradise Coast.
-Our Gulf Coast communities offer mile-long unspoiled beaches, world-class fishing and golf for beginners to pros.
-Use our hints for planning activities and excursions and to find points of interest.
+Discover the beautiful Southwest Florida area known as the Paradise Coast.
+Our Gulf Coast communities offer mile-long unspoiled beaches, world-class fishing, and golf for beginners to pros.
+This area is rich with history, marine life, and there is so much to do.
+Read more about Southwest Florida below.

 Click on the video to watch an amazing digital ecological calendar with stunning time-lapse photography that reminds of the many, year-round sights and migrations in Southwest Florida.
 Credit: The Beaches of Fort Myers & Sanibel.